 - (2) Funds from the Student Activities Fee will only be allocated to student-led groups or projects. - (3) Funds from the Student Activities Fee may not be used to purchase alcohol or to finance any other illegal substance or activities. - (4) Other regulations for the funds will be outlined in the Student Activities Funding Committee Rules and Regulations. - iii) The Student Activities Funding Committee will be allocated the entirety of the Student Activities Fee, minus the operating budget of the BSG Assembly as determined by the Executive Committee and SAFC, to distribute to student organizations.
 This money may be returned to the BSG through the approval of Student Activities Funding Committee.
 Only organizations that have been chartered by the Student Organizations Oversight Committee may receive funding.
-It will oversee the approval of operating budgets for some organizations in the spring, advise the Vice President for the Treasury and allocate funding on a weekly basis. - iv) The Committee will be composed of the Vice President for the Treasury, who will serve as chair, the Vice President for Student Organizations, the Treasurer of each class and two at-large members appointed by the Vice President for the Treasury, Vice President for Student Organizations and President. - v) The Committee will operate according to the Student Activities Funding Committee Rules and Regulations and may change these rules with the approval of the Bowdoin Student Government Assembly. - vi) At the beginning of each academic year, the Student Activities Funding Committee will present its Rules and Regulations to the Bowdoin Student Government Assembly, propose any changes they might have at that time and receive a vote to approve their activities under these rules for the upcoming year.
-Additional changes may be made outside of this occasion if the Bowdoin Student Government Assembly permits it. - vii) The funding allocated to an organization by the Student Activities Funding Committee may not be used as a donation to any off-campus organization or charity and must be for the benefit of the College community. - g) Committee on Facilities and Sustainability
+It will oversee the approval of operating budgets for some organizations in the spring, advise the Chair of the Treasury and allocate funding on a weekly basis. - iv) The Committee will be composed of the Chair for the Treasury, who will serve as chair, the Chair of Student Organizations, the Treasurer of each class and two at-large members appointed by the Chair of the Treasury, Chair of Student Organizations and President. - v) The Committee will operate according to the Student Activities Funding Committee Rules and Regulations and may change these rules with the approval of the Bowdoin Student Government Assembly. - vi) At the beginning of each academic year, the Student Activities Funding Committee will present its Rules and Regulations to the Bowdoin Student Government Assembly, propose any changes they might have at that time and receive a vote to approve their activities under these rules for the upcoming year.
+Additional changes may be made outside of this occasion if the Bowdoin Student Government Assembly permits it. - vii) The funding allocated to an organization by the Student Activities Funding Committee may not be used as a donation to any off-campus organization or charity and must be for the benefit of the College community. - g) Committee on Facilities and Sustainability - The Committee on Facilities & Sustainability will deal with the Assembly's engagement in policy issues regarding the physical and virtual infrastructure of the College.
+It will receive and propose potential legislation, provide advice for the President and Chair of Facilities and Sustainability and discuss programming and policy initiatives.
+This Committee will be composed of the Chair of Facilities and Sustainability, who will serve as chair, the Dining Services Representative, the Sustainability Representative, the Safety and Security Representative, one Development Representative, and one Class President. - h) Committee on Diversity and Inclusion

-The Committee on Facilities & Sustainability will deal with the Assembly's engagement in policy issues regarding the physical and virtual infrastructure of the College.
-It will receive and propose potential legislation, provide advice for the President and Vice President for Facilities and Sustainability and discuss programming and policy initiatives.
-This Committee will be composed of the Vice President for Facilities, who will serve as chair, and several members of the Assembly as assigned by the Executive Committee.
+The Committee on Diversity and Inclusion will deal with the Assembly's engagement with institutional change that progresses the College's mission to be both diverse and inclusive to students of all backgrounds.
+It will receive and propose potential legislation, provide advice for the President and Chair for Diversity and Inclusion and discuss programming and policy initiatives.
+This Committee will be composed of the Chair of Diversity and Inclusion, who will serve as chair, the Sexuality, Gender, and Relationships Center Representative, the Multicultural Coalition Representative, the McKeen Center Representative, one Development Representative, and one Class President.

-h) Committee on Appeals
+Committee on Appeals